Ducorits/IP-Edit-alpha/README.md

 Select wand mode refers to the offhand use of the item.
 Offhand can have different functions (modes) assigned to it.

 NOTE: Dimension menu is still buggy and unrefined (but it works), not all buttons have a function.
-I will make an uninstall option later to clean up everything if you so desire.